mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * A MAC algorithm
 * A signature algorithm

 MLS uses HPKE for public-key encryption {{I-D.irtf-cfrg-hpke}}.
 The `DeriveKeyPair` function associated to the KEM for the ciphersuite maps octet strings to HPKE key pairs.
+As in HPKE, MLS assumes that an AEAD algorithm produces a single ciphertext output from AEAD encryption (aligning with
+{{?RFC5116}}), as opposed to a separate ciphertext and tag.

 Ciphersuites are represented with the CipherSuite type.
 HPKE public keys are opaque values in a format defined by the underlying